Bonnie Burroughs

-Bonnie Burroughs (born February 3, 1961) is an American film and television actress.
+Bonnie Burroughs is an American film and television actress.
 She is recognized for playing the role of Gladys Corbin on the soap opera General Hospital.

-Early life

-Burroughs was born in Atlanta, Georgia.

 Career

 Burroughs guest-starred in numerous television programs including Newhart, Boston Legal, Judging Amy, Suddenly Susan, Malcolm in the Middle, My Two Dads, Desperate Housewives, CSI: Crime Scene Investigation, Dallas, Jake and the Fatman, ER, Hunter and Matlock.
 She was cast as Stacey Giordano on One Life to Live from 1987.
 Burroughs was then cast as Dr. Jamie Lawrence on Santa Barbara from 1990 to 1991.
 She was also cast as Gretchen Lindquist on Days of Our Lives.
 In 2009, Burroughs starred on the television series Rockville, CA, being cast as Shawn Petrers.

 In 2019, Burroughs was cast as Gladys Corbin on General Hospital.